emilyallerdings/CustomCharmAPI/README.md

 {
     void Awake()
     {
-        string path = Path.Combine(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location), "mybundle");
+        //Load your asset bundle next to your plugin dll. string path = Path.Combine(Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location), "mybundle");
         AssetBundle bundle = AssetBundle.LoadFromFile(path);

+        //get the prefab and sound from the bundle if you have them.
         GameObject prefab = bundle.LoadAsset<GameObject>("mycharm");
         AudioClip sound = bundle.LoadAsset<AudioClip>("mysound");

+        //Name your prefab.
         prefab.name = "Powerup My Charm";

-        prefab.transform.localScale = Vector3.one;
+        //OPTIONALLY: set rotation/scale of your model if needed. prefab.transform.localScale = Vector3.one;
         prefab.transform.localRotation = Quaternion.Euler(-90f, 0f, 0f);

+        //Create new CustomPowerup Object with params, here's and example below.
+There are more params you can look through in the method declaration.
         CustomPowerup myCharm = new CustomPowerup
         {
             prefab = prefab,